tutorialhorizon/react-tagged-input/README.md

     tagOnBlur={false}          // If true, creates a tag from any text entered when input box loses focus unique={true} // Whether duplicate entries are allowed classes={'my-css-namespace'}
     removeTagLabel={"\u274C"} // Unicode of a symbol or an Object click to delete tags.
+Defaults to 'x', onBeforeAddTag={function (tagText) {return true;}} // Returning true from this function causes the tag to itself handle adding tags.
+Return false if you want a parent to pass in updated tags in props. onBeforeRemoveTag={function (tagText) {return true;}} // Returning true causes the tag to itself handle removing tags.
+Return false if you want a parent to pass in updated tags in props.
+  />,
-Defaults to 'x' />, mountPoint );
+  mountPoint );
 ```